The Livelihoods Carbon Funds

 (Launched in 2017)

 The Livelihoods Carbon Fund #3 - Objectives

 (Launched in 2021)

 We help rural communities restore and preserve their ecosystems to improve their livelihoods

 25% of the world’s population directly relies on forest ecosystems for their livelihoods: food and water, revenues, shelter, energy… And yet, we are losing a forest surface area equivalent to nearly 50 football fields every minute.
 Moreover, poor rural communities in developing countries are the first to suffer from climate change.
 They also lack access to knowledge, technology and upfront financing to give them agency in their development.

-Livelihoods Carbon Fund (LCF) leverages the carbon economy to finance ecosystem restoration, agroforestry and rural energy projects to improve food security for rural communities and increase farmers’ revenues.
+Livelihoods Carbon Funds (LCF) leverage the carbon economy to finance ecosystem restoration, agroforestry and rural energy projects to improve food security for rural communities and increase farmers’ revenues.

-LCF provides upfront financing to project developers for large-scale project implementation and maintenance over periods of 10 to 20 years.
-The fund receives results-based payments for the risks it bears in the form of carbon credits.
+LCF provide upfront financing to project developers for large-scale project implementation and maintenance over periods of 10 to 20 years.
+The funds receive result-based payments for the risks they bear in the form of carbon credits.
 This investment model is made possible thanks to long-term commitments from our investors.